-Note: The default Liberator configuration file in the install kit contains the following JMX login credentials:
+The default Liberator configuration file in the install kit contains the following monitoring client login credentials:

-'''

-add-monuser

-user admin

-pass admin
+add-monuser user admin pass admin addr 127.0.0.1 end-monuser

-ipaddress 127.0.0.1

-end-monuser

-'''

-This configuration will only permit the JMX client to access the Liberator from the local machine, which may mean the monitoring console will not connect.
-You may therefore need to change these options.
+This configuration assumes that you are using sockmon (socket-based) monitoring, and will only permit the monitoring client to access the Liberator from the local machine.
+This may mean the monitoring console will not connect, so you may need to change these options.